denispelli/NoiseDiscrimination/README.md

 ## Noise Discrimination Software Github Repository

-This is a *private* repository for the Object Recognition Project at the Pelli Lab.
-All files under this repository is **NOT** public, and will remain so until stated otherwise.
-Please do not distribute.
+This is a *public* repository for the Object Recognition Project at the Pelli Lab.
+All files under this repository is **now** public.

 ## How to use